 Please note The Oparara Experience guides can also pick up from Karamea which is a good option for those travelling in a campervan as there is a height restriction on the gravel road to the basin.

 For more information on the height restriction please contact the Karamea Information Centre.

 The area was certainly known to our early mapmakers, the arches are marked on old Karamea maps dating back to the 1880s.

 Goldminers and deerstalkers roaming the Oparara came back with some pretty tall tales of this remarkable country, until Forest Service staff, working in the area in the late 1970s, stumbled across the entrance to Honeyflow Stream and a series of magnificent arches.

 The Oparara Basin is formed from a bed of 350 million year old Karamea granite overlaid by a narrow belt of limestone, with a layer of blue-grey mudstone (or papa) on top.

 The Honeycomb Hill Caves tunnel system was formed over the last million years, while the limestone itself, from 15 to 60 m. thick, is approximately 35 million years old, formed from deposits of shell debris when the area lay under the sea.

-These are situated in the 'Honeycomb Hill Caves Specially Protected Area' in the Oparara Basin, Karamea, in the Kahurangi National Park.
+These caves are part of the the 'Honeycomb Hill Caves Specially Protected Area' in the Oparara Basin, Karamea, and access is restricted to guided parties only.